42cc/p2psafety/p2psafety_django/INSTALL.rst

 Install PostGIS as described here: https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/postgis/

+Go to site admin, for each OAuth based provider add a Social App (socialaccount app).
+Fill in the site and the OAuth app credentials obtained from the provider (basically some id and secret).

 Then you can run app locally by::

     $ make run

 You can use "events.devdata" command to generate some Event & EventUpdate records for testing purposes::

     $ python manage.py devdata